cobeylab/covid_IL/README.md

 ### Inference
 For each region in Illinois, we infer the transmission rate of SARS-CoV-2 before and during shelter-in-place.
-The model also estimates the number of individuals infected on March 1, the start of the simulation.
+The model also estimates the reporting rate for out-of-hospital deaths and the number of individuals infected on March 1, the start of the simulation.
 Other parameters are fixed based on values from the literature ([Parameters](./Parameters)).
 The model is fitted to the data using sequential Monte Carlo, a particle filter ([Inference](./Inference)).